grannycart/bibliography/Science.md

     % See: https://doi.org/10.1093/ije/dyv184
     % And also this follow-up commentary which points out that generally the pro-salt camp is seen to be funded by the food manufacturers, and that meta-analysis studies cannot separate out already carried out bias in research: https://doi.org/10.1093/ije/dyw015
 % Page 248: food stays in a man's gut for roughly 55 hours, for a womn 72 hours.
 Nobody knows why or how this affects people.
+% Page 341-342: Fanny Burney's brutal description of her 19th Century mastectomy without anaesthetic.
+Page 345: Stephen Paget discovers that cancer can spread widely to distant parts of a body, rather than contiguously... and his work is ignored for 100 years.
+Page 348: Chemotherapy is essentially just mustard gas, almost the same as was used in WWI.
+Page 351-353: The story of Albert Schatz, who discovered a critically important antibiotic in the 1940s, but his boss, Selman Waksman took credit (and money) for it.
+Waksman was awarded the Nobel Prize.
+Eventually, Schatz was awarded the Selman Waksman medal.
+Page 355: Life expectancy numbers are generally bullshit, heavily influenced by child mortality.
+(In these pages Bryson is actually bringing up these numbers to show how positive the outcomes have been, but feels it necessary to raise the questions about how accurate they are.
+I read the qualifications and I seriously doubt there's ANY accuracy to the numbers and positive gains --- while real --- are almost entirely confined to buckets like reduced smoking rates and much better results with childhood survivability.)

 @book{bryson2003short,
   title={A Short History of Nearly Everything},